sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Dao**], [**Expendable**]

 Effect: You are assailed with a horrendous pain for 1 hour while your skin molts and is replaced with {iron, steel, titanium}.
 You are incapable of taking any actions except to speak for the entire duration.
 When the process is complete, your skin is permanently transmuted into a flexible membrane as strong as the respective metal.
 Whenever you take damage to your hit points, except shock or sonic, reduce it by {5, 12, 25}, to a minimum of 0.
-Whenever you take shock damage to your hit points, multiply it by 2.
+You have vulnerability to shock damage.

 ### Polished Gold Gu
 *As is the case with most cultivation improving Gu, Polished Gold Gu is exceptionally valuable.
 Despite only being rank 3, Polished Gold Gu's refinement recipe requires the sacrifice of a precious rank 4 Relic Gu.*